maliabird17/CS162_Kanban_Assignment/README.md

 <a href="https://ibb.co/gDgmKss"><img src="https://i.ibb.co/9qYc5RR/Screenshot-2023-03-12-at-13-43-30.png" alt="Screenshot-2023-03-12-at-13-43-30" border="0"></a>

+Run the web application at: http://127.0.0.1:5000/

+An online repository of all code used in this assignment can be found here: https://github.com/maliabird17/CS162_Kanban_Assignment

 ## **Code Overview:**

 The code from this project is organized within this repo into the following categories and files (excluding this README):